 Now you can pay student and activity fees online!

 Click here to pay now.

-We express gratitude for the efforts of Annette Webster and Mark Lofgren for their service on our governing board and wish them well.
-With their resignations, come a need to staff our board with people who are willing to help the school continue to improve.
-Specific needs would be in finance, business, and/or in non-profits.
+With various family and health related resignations, we need to staff our board with people who are willing to help the school continue to improve.
+Specific needs to fill would be in finance, business, and/or in non-profits, but a desire to help the school develop and improve are even more critically important.
 Please email the board your letter of intent including past experience that could be applicable to serving on a volunteer governing board.
 These should be sent directly to email@example.com or through Mr. Beck, firstname.lastname@example.org.
 Your consideration of this effort is appreciated.
+Happy Holidays!

 Rockwell Charter High School